anuj-kapil/cheatsheets/RMD/cheatsheet.md

 A data-table is essentially a data-frame but with added features.
 A data-frame is part of base R, while data-table was developed as an extension of data-frame.
-The key additional features built into data-table are speed of access and a cleaner syntax. <br>
+The key additional features built into data-table are speed of access and a cleaner syntax.

 ``` r
 # Create a data.table